yoshiki9636/my-riscv-rv32i-dc/README.md

 - Memory is separated by INSTRUCTION and DATA.
 Each is 1K Words in size.
 - I/O has 12-pin 4 sets of RGB LED.
 - Support uart output using I/O
-- support D cache with 128MB DRAM.
+- support I and D caches with 128MB DRAM.
+- 16 byte cache line size.
+- No snoop function between I cache and D cache.

 2. simple usage